 Qualified provides an overall rating and a set of individual qualities that can be rated per challenge.
 This allows each reviewer to provide subjective feedback and insights.
 Additionally, an overall approval or rejection can be applied to an assessment result.

-Reviews do not count as part of the correctness score.
+Reviews do not count as part of the accuracy score.
 Instead, you will see a green, yellow or red dot next to the score within the candidates list which represents each reviewer's overall rating.

-The Signals system is a new set of features currently in beta.
+This section describes a new set of features currently in beta.
 If you are interested in learning more, please reach out to our sales team.

 Otherwise, now that we have covered the conceptual basics of the system, let's work on getting your account fully set up.